apaeffgen/PanConvert/Readme_first.md

 ### Installer-Version

+- Unzip the Installer-Package
+- Doubble-Click on the Installer
-- All MacOS Versions and Intel / Silicon should be supported
+- All MacOS Versions and Intel+M1/2 should work
-- There cames a pandoc bundled with the app, but you can use your own version
+- Pandoc is bundled with the app, but you can use your own version
+- Panconvert is installed in a folder called Pandoc in the application folder.

 ### DMG-Version